CAIDA/submarine-cable-impact-analysis-public/Datastore/README.md

-* Nationality
+## Nationality
-These files classify every three months the ASes of the internet per countries/or specify whether they are international, looking into their customer cône, their prefixes and the countries in which these are used.
+The files in the folder Nationality classify every three months the ASes of the internet per countries/or specify whether they are international, looking into their customer cône, their prefixes and the countries in which these are used.